Suvendu, Abhishek face off raises December mercury in West Bengal ahead of rural polls | Politics

 In a duel ahead of the panchayat polls, BJP strongman Suvendu Adhikari and TMC's second-in-command Abhishek Banerjee took on the other's home turf on Saturday, showcasing their might and raising the political temperature of the state on a December afternoon.

+The political tensions were marked by violence in both areas, leading to the death of three people in a blast near the venue of Banerjee's rally, while vandalism and arson rocked the place where Adhikari addressed a public meeting.

-Addressing a rally in South 24 Parganas's Diamond Harbour -- the Lok Sabha constituency of Banerjee, Adhikari asked BJP workers to be prepared for a ''big battle'' with an eye on the panchayat polls, due to be held early next year.
+Addressing the meeting in South 24 Parganas's Diamond Harbour -- the Lok Sabha constituency of Banerjee, Adhikari asked BJP workers to be prepared for a ''big battle'' with an eye on the panchayat polls, due to be held early next year.

 Alleging that BJP candidates were not allowed to file their nominations in the 2018 panchayat elections, he warned that this time around the ''game'' will be a different one.